-MarkMeets Announces Major Expansion Plans, as Demand for In-person Events Surge
+MarkMeets announces major expansion plans, as demand for in-person events surge

-London, United Kingdom--(Newsfile Corp. - March 26, 2023) - MarkMeets Media, a leading media company in the entertainment industry has announced its plans to expand its UK operations in response to the growing demand for red carpet events from major movie distributors.
+LONDON, UK, March 28, 2023/EINPresswire.com/ -- MarkMeets Media, a leading media company in the entertainment industry has announced its plans to expand its UK operations in response to the growing demand for red carpet events from major movie distributors.
 The expansion is aimed at strengthening the company's position in the market and providing even more value to its global client base.

 Commenting on the trend, group CEO and freelance entertainment reporter Mark Boardman said: